compositerefactoring/catalog/_catalog/long-signed-clone.markdown

 ![Concrete Example]({{site.baseurl}}/assets/catalog/duplicated-parameter-code/smell-2-concrete.png){:style="display:block; margin-left:auto; margin-right:auto"}

-## Concrete Example - Refactoring (Decompose Duplicated Parameter Code)
+## Concrete Example - Refactoring (Decompose Long-Signed Clone)

-This is an example in which the developer decomposes the Duplicated Parameter Code presented above.
+This is an example in which the developer decomposes the Long-Signed Clone presented above.
 Firstly, the developer extracts the repetitive code in which the parameter `path` is used.
 The duplicated code is separated into a new method, the method `getContent()`.
 This method has the unique responsibility of reading the content.
 Secondly, the developer updates the parameter type in the methods `viewUser()` and `viewClient()` to the type that is not used many repetitive times in these methods.
 This parameter has the type `Content`.
 The developer changes the parameter type `TFile` to `Content`, because the `content` parameter is not used several times in these methods.

 ![Refactoring - Concrete Example - Part 1]({{site.baseurl}}/assets/catalog/duplicated-parameter-code/refactoring-smell2-mechanism2-concrete-part1.png){:style="display:block; margin-left:auto; margin-right:auto"}